GoHypernet/hypernet-protocol/packages/contracts/README.md

 upon the creation of a new NFR.

 Non-Fungible Registries are an extension of the [EIP721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token standard and have several customizable functionalities.
-An NFR is can be deployed with or withou the enumeration property and every entry is an ownable token that has a corresponding `label` (seperate from the `tokenURI`) that is unique within that specific NFR.
+An NFR is can be deployed with or without the enumeration property and every entry is an ownable token that has a corresponding `label` (seperate from the `tokenURI` or `tokenId`) that is unique within that specific NFR.
 That is, two entries can have the same `tokenURI`, but they cannot have the same `label`.
-Labels fascilitate lookups more easily for applications in which the registry is used for identity or authenticity verification in which the `tokenId` may not be known *a priori* but the label is (for instance when label is a URL).
+Labels fascilitate lookups more easily for applications in which the registry is used for identity or authenticity verification in which the `tokenId` may not be known *a priori* but the label is
+(for instance when label is a URL).
 Entries in an NFR are referred to, within the protocol, as Non-Fungible Identities (NFIs).

 Each NFR has a `REGISTRAR_ROLE`, which can register new identities, a `REGISTRAR_ROLE_ADMIN` which can add and remove addresses from the
 `REGISTRAR_ROLE` as well as update NFR parameters, and a `DEFAULT_ADMIN_ROLE` which can make modifications to which addresses have the